carpentries-incubator/ml4bio-workshop/setup.md

 ### Download the ml4bio materials
 To download the ml4bio materials, visit <https://github.com/gitter-lab/ml-bio-workshop/>.
-Click the `Clone or download` button followed by `Download ZIP`.
+Click the `Code` button followed by `Download ZIP`.

 <p align="center">
 <img width="350" src="{{ page.root }}/fig/setup/download_button.png">
 </p>

-Save the file `ml-bio-workshop-master.zip` and then open that location on your computer.
+Save the file `ml-bio-workshop-gh-pages.zip` and then open that location on your computer.
-Extract the zip file and open the folder `ml-bio-workshop-master`, which has the same contents as <https://github.com/gitter-lab/ml-bio-workshop/>.
+Extract the zip file and open the folder `ml-bio-workshop-gh-pages`, which has the same contents as <https://github.com/gitter-lab/ml-bio-workshop/>.
 You are now ready to install the Python dependencies needed to run the ml4bio software and follow the workshop exercises.
 You will also use the datasets in the `data` subdirectory during the workshop.
+Take note of the location of the `ml-bio-workshop-gh-pages` folder so you can navigate to it during the workshop.

 ### Install Python
 ml4bio requires Python and several other Python packages.
 The easiest way to install Python and the correct version of these packages is through [Anaconda](https://anaconda.com/), a Python distribution.
-If you do not have Anaconda installed, please visit <https://www.anaconda.com/download/> to download and install the Python 3.x version (for example, 3.7).
+If you do not have Anaconda installed, please visit <https://www.anaconda.com/download/> to download and install the Python 3.x version (for example, 3.8).
 **We recommend letting the installer add Anaconda to your computer's `PATH` environment variable so that it is easily accessible from the command line.**
 This screenshot shows the `PATH` option in the 2019 version of the Anaconda Windows installer: